muriukialex/json-server-first-glance/README.md

  faker steps in and generates a list of random people for you to use

- Try making the following HTTP request to http://localhost:3000/
+ Sample HTTP request to http://localhost:3000/

     POST request,
     http://localhost:3000/people/